maflcko/b-c-gui-translations-review/reviews/ms.md

         <source>These are your Bitcoin addresses for sending payments.
 Always check the amount and the receiving address before sending coins.</source>
         <translation>Ini adalah alamat Bitcoin anda untuk pembayaran.
 Periksa jumlah dan alamat penerima sebelum membuat penghantaran koin sentiasa.</translation>

 YES
-The translation has misplaced the adverb "sentiasa" (always) at the end, which sounds awkward and changes the intended meaning.
-The original English instructs to "always check" before sending, so "sentiasa" should modify "periksa" (check) and appear earlier in the sentence for natural flow.
-Also, "membuat penghantaran koin" is less natural than "menghantar syiling" for "sending coins."
+The translation is understandable but the order of the word "sentiasa" (always) is incorrect, and "penghantaran koin" is an awkward phrase.
+Also, "pembayaran" on its own may not sufficiently convey "sending payments," and "koin" is less standard than "syiling" or "coin" in localized contexts.
+The tone/order can be improved for naturalness and accuracy.

 Correct translation:
-Ini adalah alamat Bitcoin anda untuk membuat pembayaran.
-Sentiasa periksa jumlah dan alamat penerima sebelum menghantar syiling.
+Ini ialah alamat Bitcoin anda untuk menghantar pembayaran.
+Sentiasa semak jumlah dan alamat penerima sebelum menghantar syiling.
 ```

 ```